essentialblend/personal-website/content/writings/_index.md

 title: Writings
 ---

-A collection of essays, thoughts, and explorations on topics ranging from mathematical physics to theoretical computer science, music, and the occasional watercolour technique.
+A collection of essays and explorations on topics from mathematical physics and theoretical computer science to music and watercolour painting.